With restrictions, fans set to return to SKorean baseball - WHIZ News

 Health authorities and sports ministry officials have been discussing preventative measures as they try to schedule a return of fans in baseball, soccer, golf and other sports.
 The plans could be announced as early as this week.

+“It would be important foremost to reduce the density of the crowd, so our plan is to minimize the size of the crowd at first,” Jeong Eun-kyeong, director of South Korea’s Centers for Disease Control and Prevention, said during a briefing.

+“We need to require (fans) to wear masks, have them refrain from cheering activities that involve shouting and minimize any activity that would require taking off masks, such as consuming food.”

 South Korea’s moves to re-admit fans in sporting events come despite a resurgence of the coronavirus in the Seoul metropolitan area, which is home to about half of the country’s 51 million population.
-Despite the steady rise in infections, government officials have been reluctant to enforce stronger social distancing guidelines out of concerns of further hurting a fragile economy.
+Despite the steady rise in infections, government officials have been reluctant to enforce stronger social distancing guidelines out of concerns of further hurting a fragile economy, which policymakers project would shrink for the first time in 22 years.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports